Writing in progress

 Aloe concocts an impulsive plan, hoping to stage a joyful reunion where her parents apologize for ignoring her and promise she can live where she is happiest.
 However, her adventure may or may not have an encounter with a forest ghost who leaves behind a strange gift.
 Then she finds out that her grandpa has a worsening health condition that she is convinced is all her fault.
 When the crisis with grandpa happens, will she be able to save him?
 In the aftermath, will it be possible to convince her mom to listen to what she wants for once in her life?
 This story is about trying to make sense of situations when others are in control and learning the meaning of bittersweet.
 Aloe finally realizes what the mysterious sculpture next door represents and sees her family from a different perspective.
 However, she never compromises on her taste in muffins.

-Writing in Progress: Songbirds of the Baobab Tree
+Debut novel in editing state: Songbirds of the Baobab Tree